eiannone/sulu-docs/book/getting-started/setup.rst

 ---------
 All created pages are based on templates, which have also to be configured.
 So you need some templates to add pages to the system.
 Therfore you have to add some XML-files to the specified folder.
-These files describe the structur of the pages, i.e. what kind of content the pages can consist of.
+These files describe the structure of the pages, i.e. what kind of content the pages can consist of.
+Same effects for Snippets.
 For the start you can just copy some of the delivered files:

 .. code-block:: bash

     cp app/Resources/pages/default.xml.dist app/Resources/pages/default.xml
     cp app/Resources/pages/overview.xml.dist app/Resources/pages/overview.xml
+    cp app/Resources/snippets/default.xml.dist app/Resources/snippets/default.xml

 With this configuration you will be able to create default pages, just containg the most basic content types (a title, an URL, links to other pages,